dongryphon/PlaceboJS/README.md

 # Version 2

-After an amazine two year run, version 2 is ready!
+After an amazing two year run, version 2 is ready!
 A complete rewrite and yet highly compatible and performant.
 Now with exhaustive unit tests (no code escaped test coverage!) and npm availability by popular demand.